-3.2 Lunar surface-to-surface space station communications
+3.2 Lunar surface-to-surface communications terminals

-These communication links include both those on the lunar surface as well as those near the lunar surface.
+These communication terminals and links include both those on the lunar surface as well as those near the lunar surface.
 The links can be limited to a range up to 50 km to enhance technical compatibility and frequency re-use.

 Communication technology is well-developed and widely deployed on the Earth using industry standards that could be applied to lunar communications.

-Tables 3.2-1 through 3.2-3 contain the transmit and receiver characteristics for space stations on the Lunar Surface that communicate with other space stations on the Lunar Surface as described in this section.
+Tables 3.2-1 through 3.2-3 contain the transmit and receiver characteristics for communications stations on the Lunar Surface that communicate with other stations on the Lunar Surface as described in this section.

-The following frequency ranges are under consideration for communications between Lunar surface space stations:
+The following frequency ranges are under consideration for communications between Lunar surface stations:

-– 390-406 MHz, 420-430 MHz and 440-450 MHz, limited to outside the SZM;
+– 420-430 MHz, limited to outside the SZM;

-– 2 400-2 483.5 MHz, 2 500-2 690 MHz, 3 500-3 800 MHz, 5 150-5 570 MHz, 5 570-5 725 MHz, 5 775-5 925 MHz, and 25.25-25.5 GHz, 27.225-27.5 and 27.5-28.35 GHz.
+– 2 400-2 483.5 MHz, 2 500-2 690 MHz, 3 500-3 800 MHz, 5 150-5 570 MHz, 5 570-5 725 MHz, 5 775-5 925 MHz, and 27.5-28.35 GHz.

 3.2.1 EVA Communications - Operational and technical capabilities

-The EVA suit provides voice/data/video service for astronauts performing activities on the lunar surface outside of the habitation module or lunar vehicle.
+The EVA suit provides voice/data/video service for astronauts performing activities on the lunar surface outside of the habitation module, lunar lander, or lunar rover.
 The EVA concept of operations involves different scenarios, including short range direct links between astronauts and longer range line-of-sight links between the astronaut and a lunar communications terminal on a lander or lunar terrain vehicle (LTV).
 The astronaut may also command a rover for remote exploration of the lunar surface during the EVA.

 The EVA communications system is designed to provide astronauts with full audio/video capabilities at walking distances up to 2 km from the lander/LTV, with data rates up to 12 Mbps for high definition video.
 For contingency walk-back scenarios where the astronaut must walk back to the lander or habitation module, the EVA link is required to support telemetry data and voice up to 10 km.
 Due to propagation loss at higher frequencies which impacts the coverage area, critical EVA communications are best suited for frequencies below 6 GHz.